Albert Gabbai

 Rabbi Albert E. (Abraham) Gabbai is an American rabbi, serving as the Rabbi Emeritus of the Sephardic synagogue Congregation Mikveh Israel since 1988.
 Mikveh Israel was founded in 1740, and is the second-oldest active congregation in the United States.

 Gabbai is a native of Cairo, Egypt.
-Following the Six-day War in 1967, Gabbai, who was 18 years old at the time, was arrested and sent to prison in Egypt for three years.
-After being released he went to France and then to the United States.
+Following the Six-Day War in 1967, Gabbai, who was 18 years old at the time, was arrested and sent to prison in Egypt for three years.
+After being released, he went to France and then to the United States.

 Early life and education

 Gabbai was born in Egypt in 1949 to Jewish immigrant parents.
 His father was born in Baghdad to a family of rabbis.
 He came to Egypt as a child with his family, and traded in silk shirts.
 Gabbai's mother came from a family originally from Leghorn, Italy.
 They met and married in Egypt.

 Gabbai's maternal grandmother was born in Salonica, Greece.
 Her family spoke Ladino.

 There were ten children in the Gabbai family: eight boys and two girls.
 The family was strictly observant of Judaism.

-Gabbai attended the Collège de la Salle (French Catholic School).
+Gabbai attended the Collège de la Salle, a French Catholic school.
 The majority of the students were Christians, but there were Jews and Moslems as well.

-As a child Gabbai sang in the choir of the Sha'ar Hashamayim Synagogue.
+As a child, Gabbai sang in the choir of the Sha'ar Hashamayim Synagogue.

 Imprisonment in Egypt

-Life in Egypt was generally good for Jews up until the 1940s and 50s.
-The situation became more strenuous until eventually, the Jews started to leave and immigrate to other countries.
-Gabbai's four brothers left before 1967 and went to the USA where they became US citizens.
+Life in Egypt was generally good for Jews up until the 40s and 50s.
+The situation became more strenuous until, eventually, the Jews started to leave and immigrate to other countries.
+Gabbai's four brothers left before 1967 and went to the USA, where they became US citizens.
 Gabbai, three brothers, two sisters, and their widowed mother stayed behind.
 Their father had died years earlier.

-In 1967 Gabbai was 18 years old and in high school.
+In 1967, Gabbai was 18 years old and in high school.
 He and the rest of the family were awaiting visas to be permitted to leave Egypt when the Six-Day War broke out.

 After the war broke out, and before they could leave, Gabbai and his three brothers were rounded up by the secret service and put in prison camps.
-First, they took two of his older brothers in June 1967 and a few weeks later they came back for him and another brother.
-There was no due process, no charges, no trial, and no right to an attorney, they remained in prison till June 1970.
+First, they took two of his older brothers in June 1967, and a few weeks later, they came back for him and another brother.
+There was no due process, no charges, no trial, and no right to an attorney.
+They remained in prison until June 1970.

-According to Gabbai the cells were made for 30, 40 people but held 70 in each at the time.
-In the beginning they were in a prison camp in Abu Zaabal for six months and it was very bad, He and his brothers feared that they were going to be killed, and their mother was told they were dead.
-After six months they were taken to a prison camp in Tora where it became more relaxed.
-Since his family was strictly observant they only ate vegetables.
-Eventually, the women and children were allowed to visit, and his mother brought him kosher meat and chicken.
+According to Gabbai, the cells were made for 30, 40 people, but held 70 in each at the time.
+In the beginning, they were in a prison camp in Abu Zaabal for six months, and it was horrible.
+He and his brothers feared that they were going to be killed, and their mother was told they were dead.
+After six months, they were taken to a prison camp in Tora where it became more relaxed.
+Since his family was strictly observant, they only ate vegetables.
+Eventually, the women and children were allowed to visit, and so his mother brought him kosher meat and chicken.